springerjanek/springerjanek/README.md

 **`Web Developer 😎`**

-I'm currently learning Typescript and Accessibility to widen my front-end knowledge and make my coding more pleasure, aside from that I'm currently working on my pinned projects and on my physical shape.
+I'm currently learning about Typescript and AI to widen my front-end knowledge and make my coding even more pleasure.
+I find AI stuff very interesting and diversifying my future projects.
+Aside from that I'm currently working on my pinned projects and on my physical shape.

 Check out my new [article](https://medium.com/@springerjanek/moving-from-axios-to-react-query-in-react-apps-833eec667f15) about moving from Axios to React Query!